jackhumbert/cheebo/content/pages/tutorial.md

 **Duels**:
 * 1 duel may be recorded per day _per opponent_
-* A duel is defined here as at least a first-to-3 (best of 5)
+* A duel is defined here as at least a first-to-3
-* For earning 3rd rank and beyond, 1/4 of all duels must be first-to-10 (best of 19)
+* For earning 3rd rank and beyond, 1/4 of all duels must be first-to-10
-* Duels are cumulative between ranks (don't reset).
-Example: upon reaching 25 duels for Rookie, only 25 more are needed to meet the required 50 for Scout.
+* Duels are cumulative (don't reset) for ranks 0-6 (Example: upon reaching 25 duels for Rookie, only 25 more are needed to meet the required 50 for Scout)
-* For Rank 7, duels _are_ reset and the required 666 duels are all first to 6 (best of 13).
+* For Rank 7, duels _are_ reset.

 **Cross-realm event/practice**: any **Belegarth** or **Dagorhir** event (e.g. Armageddon, Olympics, War...) or practice in another realm (e.g. Mittelmarch, Dragonspire, Sanctorium...).